Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If a dose is missed, instill it when remembered unless it is close to the next scheduled dose.
-In that case, skip the missed dose and resume the regular schedule.
-Do not double up.
-Consistency helps maintain steady intraocular pressure control.
+If a dose is missed, administer it when remembered unless it is close to the next scheduled dose.
+If it is nearly time for the next dose, skip the missed dose and resume the regular schedule.
+Do not instill extra drops to make up for a missed dose.
+Try to space doses evenly during the day based on the regimen provided by your prescriber.

 Storage and Travel Basics